Writing Your DOT Drug & Alcohol Policy: What Must Be Included

 Distribution

-Every driver must receive the policy before performing safety-sensitive functions.
+Every CDL driver must receive the policy before performing safety-sensitive functions.
 That means during onboarding, not three weeks after they start driving.
 Get a signed acknowledgment — name, date, signature — and file it.

 Update the policy when regulations change, when you switch testing providers, or when your DER changes.
 Redistribute and get new acknowledgments each time.